 Exploring the places in the world where change is happening.

-Border Skipping is a kind of international affairs and travel blog, focused on exploring the world’s political and cultural hubs.
+Border Skipping is a kind of culture and world affairs blog, focused on exploring change, creativity and life in the world’s political and cultural hubs.

 Who writes Border Skipping?